matttgregg/advent2020/README.md

 impression that a set based approach might be both significantly simpler and also performant.

 * A Redditor pointed out that John Conway died this year, so it's nice to see something of a tribute here.

+# Day 18

+A pleasant day, although vastly helped by using high powered libraries (i.e. Pest for parsing) and a fairly restricted problem.

+* Because I used Pest for parsing, I never really had problems with the bracketing.
+My parser always returned bracketed expressions wrapped for me, so was able to handle with trivial recursion.

+* Because of part 1, I did a simple left to right parser (except for brackets), rather than building a tree.

+* For part 2, I ended up implementing a parse to reduce all the additions, and then handle the remaining multiplations.
+This was certainly coding for the current problem, not coding for extension.
+I'd definitely be running into problems if I had many more operators, or if the operatore weren't associative, as they are here.
+I'm going to look into some of the background literature on the subject.

+* I decided Rust was not a suitable language for some of the more _abusive_ techniques, live code evaluation, etc. I've seen some on Reddit now, for example Ruby.
+I admire their unholy existence. (e.g. Redefine +, * to multiple and swap respectively.
+In you input, swap '+' and '*' symbols.
+Use the standard Ruby parser to evaluate the expression.
+Laugh maniacally.)

+* It's one of those paradoxes that this non-geometric problem can *arguably* produce more useful representations than something like yesterdays.
+There's a particularly nice one that iteratively visually collapses terms to reduce to a single answer.

+So, yes, felt like a gentle Friday, but know that's largely depending on the initial approach.
+Certainly some pits that I managed to step around.